 - White Bean Soup

 - 1/2 cup pesto

 - 1/2 cup roasted red pepper

 - Preheat oven to 425F.

-- Wash the sweet potatoes and carefully cut the potatoes into ⅛ inch rounds.
-These are thicker than chips would be
+- Wash the sweet potatoes and carefully cut the potatoes into 1/4-1/2 inch rounds (not as thin as chips)

-- Cover a baking sheet with parchment paper, and spray with non-stick spray.
-Lay sweet potatoes in a thin layers, trying to make sure they don't overlap to much
+- Place sweet potatoes round on a parchment paper lined baking sheet in a thin layer, trying to make sure they don't overlap.

 - Once oven is preheated, place sweet potatoes in the oven for 15 minutes.
 Take out and flip, cook an additional 7-10 minutes..

-- Thinly slice roasted red pepper from jar.
+- Chop the artichoke hearts and sundried tomatoes.
+Thinly slice roasted red pepper from jar.
 Place to the side.

 - Top sweet potatoes with teaspoon or two of pesto and a mixture of the chopped veggies.

 - Make the sweet potatoes in advance and reheat in the oven for a few minutes before assembling.